formkiq/docs.formkiq.com/docs/platform/database_schema.md

 Document Metadata refers to the metadata information attached to the document.

+These records capture metadata snapshots for version and activity tracking.
+They help preserve what metadata was present at a point in time, rather than only storing the latest active document state.

 #### Entity Key Schema

 | Attributes | Format |